Skip to content

 :hook

-;; Persist the latest font preset when closing/starting Emacs and
+;; Persist the latest font preset when closing/starting Emacs.

 ((after-init . fontaine-mode)